-If you have an iPhone, iPad, or iPod touch running iOS 5 or higher, or OS X Mountain Lion, you can cut out the carrier cash grab and use iMessage to send absolutely free text (SMS) messages to anyone else who's also using a similar Apple devices.
+iMessage lets you send absolutely free text (SMS) messages to anyone else using an iPhone, iPad, or Mac.
 It sounds simple, and it is, but there are a few important things to pay attention to.

 Right now Apple uses two different systems for linking you to your iMessages.
 If you have an iPod touch, iPad, or Mac, your Apple ID email address will how you send and receive iMessages.
 If you have more than one Apple ID, iMessage will use whichever one you log into in Settings.
 Anyone you send an iMessage to will see it coming from that Apple ID, and anyone who wants to send you an iMessage will need to send it to that Apple ID.

 If you have an iPhone, your iPhone telephone number will be used to identify use for sending and receiving iMessages, just like SMS and MMS messages on a regular phone.
 However, your Apple ID email address can be used as well, but will currently be treated separately.

 What that means is, if someone iMessages your telephone number, it will only show up on your iPhone.
 If someone iMessages your Apple ID, it will show up on any iPhone, iPod touch, iPad, or Mac logged into that Apple ID.